Ratlam district

 Ratlam district (/hi/) is a district of Madhya Pradesh state in central India.
-The town of Ratlam is administrative headquarters of the district.
+The town of Ratlam is administrative headquarters of the district.Ratlam district is located in western part of Madhya Pradesh.

 Geography

 Ratlam District has an area of 4,861 km2.
 It is bounded by Mandsaur District to the north, Jhalawar District of Rajasthan state to the northwest, Ujjain District to the east, Dhar District to the south, Jhabua District to the southwest, and Pratapgarh District of Rajasthan to the west.
 It is divided into nine tehsils and is home to 9 at and 1,063 villages (as of 2001).
 The district is part of Ujjain Division.